-The typical format was white label, pasted-on sleeve, scant track details, poor sound quality, an impossible to find elsewhere recording....it was successfully lampooned by The Who with 'Live At Leeds' and blatantly ripped-off by Fruits de Mer with 'Live At The Borderline'.
+The typical format was white label, pasted-on sleeve with scant track details, poor sound quality, an impossible-to-find-elsewhere recording....it was successfully lampooned by The Who with 'Live At Leeds' and blatantly ripped-off by Fruits de Mer with 'Live At The Borderline'.

 Trouble is, you see one and can't help yourself (this is beginning to sound like a Weinstein/Trump defence - a little-known Bridge convention in which you throw your cards in the air, shout, "witch-hunt" and start a new game).

 Only joking, in reality, recordings in the 60s were made in secret by audience members with tape recorders strapped to their torsos, and a microphone hidden down each leg, to get the full stereo effect.